 The study of flow falls within the area of happiness in Positive Psychology research.
 There are numerous topics covered in positive psychology including resilience, creativity, positive emotions, strengths, and mindfulness.
 The researcher’s focus is driven by and concerned with how human beings thrive.
 Positive psychology researchers study how people lead meaningful and fulfilling lives.

 Steven Kotler and Jamie Wheal are two men on a mission to explore the boundaries if there are any, of flow.
 They’re immersing themselves in the subject and working with several organizations and businesses to study ultimate human performance.

-The Flow Genome Project is an interdisciplinary, global approach to tackling questions related to flow and peak performance in a variety of settings including businesses and schools.
+The Flow Research Collective is an interdisciplinary, global approach to tackling questions related to flow and peak performance in a variety of settings including businesses and schools.

 The focus of some of their research is the potential connection of flow triggers to other positive psychology hot topics like mindsets, grit, and creativity, particularly in educational settings.